All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 By mid morning I made my way to the Louvre museum.
 This museum truly needs several days (at minimum), to really appreciate and take it all in.
 At one point I took a break to rest outside on the lovely grounds.
-Interestingly, I felt really connected to my heart that day, which caused me to shed a few tears thinking of my dad.
-It was a beautiful day to remember him. *My dad had passed away a few months prior to this trip.

 _